yuichiu416/AudioViz/README.md

 # New Features!

-  - Time seeking bar.(requirement)
+ - Time seeking bar.
-  - Display one digit after the decimal point for the the numerical values displayed after Length: and Current: in the user interface.(requirement)
+ - Display one digit after the decimal point for the numerical values displayed after Length: and Current: in the user interface.
-  - Volume controling bar.
+Volume controlling bar.
  - The background universe picture is moving!
-  - A playlist which allows the user adding multiple songs at the same time.
+ - A playlist allows the user adding multiple songs at the same time.
  - Display lyrics.
-  - Current isualizer name is shining.
+ - The current visualizer name is shining.
  - Next and Previous button for next/previous song
  - MVC structure

 You can also: